Turkesterone vs Ecdysterone: The Real Deal

 Turkesterone belongs to a family of compounds known as ecdysteroids -- anabolic compounds found in plants, arthropods, and certain fungi that regulate moulting and metamorphosis in insects and may also play a role in reproduction.

-Turkesterone is an analogue of 20-hydroxyecdysone.
+Turkesterone Supplement is an analog of 20-hydroxyecdysone.

 FYI...if that name sounds familiar, 20-hydroxyecdysone (ecdysterone) is the same compound found in AML Ecdysterone.
+So let’s discuss turkesterone vs ecdysterone and see how the two compare.

 Turkesterone and ecdysterone are the two major ecdysteroids found in Ajuga turkestanica, each accounting for ~0.2–0.4% of dry weight of aerial parts.

+So are there any turkesterone studies that have proven its benefits?
 Previous research has shown that extracts of Ajuga turkestanica may:

 ● Exert antiproliferative, antimicrobial and antioxidant effects